Resources For Educators

 Manatees: An Educator's Guide

 Available free for educators.
 This publication includes information on the natural history and habitat of manatees in Florida as well as a free poster Sirenians of the World.
 Threats to survival, research, and conservation issues are also addressed, and the guide includes a section on classroom resources and activities.
 Click here to download a free copy of the educator's guide (pdf format, 2.86 MB file).

-Educators (including homeschools) may also receive a free guide by sending their request by mail to:
+Educators (including homeschools) may also receive a free guide, along with our coloring and activity book, by sending their request by mail to:

 Save the Manatee Club